 As an Amazon Associate I earn from qualifying purchases.
 See Full Disclosure Here

-Although we don’t hear or even think about it much, there is in fact such as thing as seasonal immunity-boosting strategies.
+Although we don’t hear or even think about it much, there is in fact such a thing as seasonal immunity-boosting strategies.

-You may have realized that you tend to get sicker during certain seasons over others.
+You may have realized that you tend to get sicker during certain seasons than others.
 There’s a reason this happens, and it has to do with your immune system.

 Many people don’t have a specific strategy to boost their seasonal immunity.
 They merely adopt a regimen of vitamins and everyday healthy lifestyle habits that they feel will keep them from getting sick.
 This may work in some instances but not all the time.

 If you want to maximize your ability to ward off illness any time of the year, you must target season-specific changes to your routine.
 Implementing strategies that are specific to that particular season is the single best way to help your body fight off infection year-round.

 You may have heard people talking about how they have more body aches and health issues when the winter chill sets in.
 Or you may have experienced this yourself.
 This is because certain health problems, such as arthritis, act up more in the winter months than in the warmer spring or summer months.

 The reason this happens is that when the seasons change, your immune system does too.
 This happens at a cellular level and can be particularly hard on certain diseases that are autoimmune in nature.

 Even someone who has no current health problems can find themselves struggling during seasonal changes.
 That’s because the parts that make up the immune system are busier at different degrees when it’s the summer months versus when the season changes to winter.

 In the summer, these parts of the immune system work more aggressively and function more efficiently.
 This high activity level helps them squash reactive symptoms that stem from conditions such as arthritis as well as health issues such as the common cold.